BastianChen/LEFormer/README.md

  　　├── training
 　 　└── validation
 ```
-Alternatively, the datasets can be recreated to randomly split daasets into training and testing sets from the original datasets.
+Alternatively, the datasets can be recreated to randomly split the datasets into training and testing sets, based on the original datasets.

-The Original SW dataset is freely available for download [here](https://aistudio.baidu.com/aistudio/datasetdetail/75148).
+The original SW dataset is freely available for download [here](https://aistudio.baidu.com/aistudio/datasetdetail/75148).

-The Original QTPL dataset is freely available for download [here](http://www.ncdc.ac.cn/portal/metadata/b4d9fb27-ec93-433d-893a-2689379a3fc0).
+The original QTPL dataset is freely available for download [here](http://www.ncdc.ac.cn/portal/metadata/b4d9fb27-ec93-433d-893a-2689379a3fc0).

 Example: split ```Surface Water```:
 ```python